juliantellez/up/README.md

 # Productivity
 - [caffeine](http://lightheadsw.com/caffeine/):  Click it to prevent your Mac from automatically going to sleep.
-- [spectacle](https://www.spectacleapp.com/): Move and resize windows with ease
+- [spectacle](https://www.spectacleapp.com/): Move and resize windows with ease.
 - [trailer](https://ptsochantaris.github.io/trailer/): Track pull requests and issues across repositories.
 - [day-o](https://shauninman.com/archive/2011/10/20/day_o_mac_menu_bar_clock): Menu bar clock replacement with a simple calendar for your Mac.

 # Apps
 - [gitter](https://gitter.im/): A chat and networking platform that helps to manage, grow and connect communities through messaging, content and discovery.
-- [slack](https://slack.com/): Brings all your communication together
+- [slack](https://slack.com/): Brings all your communication together.
 - [giphy capture](https://giphy.com/apps/giphycapture): The best way to create GIFs on your Mac.
 - [canary](https://canarymail.io/): Modern email apps compromise on security or features.
 Canary does not.
 - [spotify](https://www.spotify.com): Music for everyone.